Browser Sandboxing with Browserling

 The most common URL sandbox use-cases are:

-- Opening links that you don't trust.
+• Opening links that you don't trust.
 Let's say you receive an email with a link but you aren't sure if it's safe.
-It could contain a virus or malware that could infect your computer.
+It could contain a virus, malware, or ransomware that could infect your computer.
 If you open it in a sandboxed browser, then you can see what's behind the link without risking infecting your computer.

-- Testing phishing links.
-Often, hackers send fake emails that look like password reset emails or verification emails.
-Such links often involve multiple redirects and you can't really know where they will take you.
-To test such links, you can open them in an URL sandbox and see the website that will load after all the redirects.
+• Testing phishing links.
+Hackers often send fake emails that look like password reset emails or verification emails.
+Such links often involve multiple redirects and you can't really know where they'll take you.
+To test such links, you can open them in an URL sandbox and see the final website that will load after all the redirects.

-To quickly try the URL sandbox, enter an address of any website below, and we'll open it in Chrome that runs on our servers in our infrastructure:
+To try our URL sandbox, enter an address of any website below, and we'll open it in Chrome that runs on our servers in our infrastructure:

-The demo version lets you use Chrome 116 on a Windows 10 system but to access other browsers and systems you'll need to get a paid plan.
+The demo version lets you use Chrome 125 on a Windows 10 system.
+To access other browsers and systems, you'll need to get a paid plan.

 Who's using Browserling's browser sandbox?

 Browserling's browser sandbox has now become the tool of choice for security professionals and it's used by hundreds of thousands of users around the world.
-Our customers include governments, states, cities, banks, stock exchanges, universities, newspapers, Fortune 100, Fortune 500 companies, and private multi-billion dollar companies.
+Our customers include governments, states, cities, banks, stock exchanges, universities, newspapers, Fortune 100 companies, and private multi-billion dollar companies.

 What browsers and operating systems can you sandbox?

 At the moment, you can run a sandboxed Chrome, Opera, Firefox, Internet Explorer, Edge, Safari, and Tor browser.
 We have installed all Chrome versions, all Opera versions, all Firefox versions, Internet Explorer 6, 7, 8, 9, 10, and 11, a dozen of latest Edge versions, and multiple latest Tor browser versions.
-You can also access the following Windows versions – Windows XP, Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11, and almost all Android versions – Android 4.4 KitKat, Android 5.0 Lollipop, Android 6.0 Marshmallow, Android 7.0 Nougat.
+You can also access the following Windows versions – Windows XP, Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11, and almost all Android versions – starting from Android 4.4 all the way up to the latest Android 15.

 Do you offer mobile sandboxing?